 By Stephen R. John, DDS and Cheryl Calmis, RDH, BS

-Do your friends and coworkers start inching away whenever you speak?
-Does that promising first date never end with a kiss?
+Is there an embarrassing stench lurking behind your mask?
+Do your family members and housemates start inching away whenever you speak?
 Let’s face it: Having halitosis, better known as “bad breath,” can really stink.
 But as embarrassing and off-putting as foul-smelling breath can be, it’s also quite common.
 Studies show that a majority of adults either have bad breath themselves or know someone who does.

 Plenty of things can lead to stinky breath, from chronic dry mouth to copious amounts of garlic.
 But the condition is often linked to poor removal of dental plaque.
 Plaque bacteria are microscopic organisms that live on and between the teeth, as well as on the surface of the tongue.
 These bacteria digest food particles and residual sugars in the mouth, then they release foul-smelling gases.